dvanmosselbeen/dvm-docs/OS/Security/nmap.md

 # Quick cheat sheet

-Essentially borowed from the zenmap graphical user interface.
+Essentially borrowed from the zenmap graphical user interface.

+*NOTE that you get more information if running this with root priviledges.*

 * `nmap -T4 -A -v` - Intense Scan
 * `nmap -sS -sU -T4 -A -v` - Intense Scan plus UDP